RefresherTowel/docs/statement/index.md

   - `Statement.AddState(state)`
   - `Statement.ChangeState("Name")`
   - `Statement.GetStateName()`
+  - `Statement.GetLastTransitionData()` for payloads attached to the most recent transition.

 - **Feather-friendly**
   Functions are fully annotated with JSDoc-style comments for better autocompletion and linting in GameMaker's code editor.